estebanlm/pharo/doc/CommandLineAPplication/clap.md

 ## Command line design

 Here are some advide to design your command line:
-- Split command-line logic from business logic to eaase maintenance, reusability
+- Split command-line logic from business logic to ease maintenance, reusability
 - Offer a clear help
 - Clear explanation when an error occurs
 - Well thought API (like a web service).